ps428/PythonProjects/Readme.md

 3) 'ImageResizer.py'

 		This program can be used to resize any image.
 This is very simple tools so please keep the image file in same directory as this program.

+4) "Youtube playlist downloader"

+	This is a youtube playlist downloader.
+	To download a playlist from youtube,

+	You will need "youtube-dl" installed to use this tool, "googleapiclient.discovery", BS4" and "openpyxl" should also be installed using pip/pip3.

+	Firstly run the "urlExtracter.py" to get urls of each video of the playlist.
+You will need Youtube API key for this which is freely availabe with any Google account.

+	After running the "urlExtracter.py", copy the links from the terminal to a word file and open the file using excel/ libreoffice and keep "'" as the delimiter to seperate the playlist names.

+	In excel to arrange the urls in better way, copy all the urls and do a paste special->Transpose to  make it more readble and remove , by sorting the sheet.
+	Now sheet should have the urls in column 1 and commas(",") should be removed by sorting and removing last cells with ",".

+	Now run "downloader.py" to download the playlist from youtube using "youtube-dl" command, this programs works quite efficiently.
+	Just enter filename and no of video to be downloaded form the link.